sethakuoko/Amazon-clone/amazon/README.md

 ## Static frontend handling in Docker

-The Dockerfile copies a frontend folder located at `../Amazon-clone - Copy` into the image at `src/frontend`.
+The Dockerfile copies a frontend folder located at `../frontend` into the image at `src/frontend`.
 If you prefer to package the frontend differently, set the `FRONTEND_PATH` environment variable to point to the frontend folder inside the container or on the host.